aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/01-dao/01-actions.md

 #### The `failureMap` Output Argument

-In analogy and after an action array with a provided allow-failure map was executed successfully in the DAO, the `execute` function returns a corresponding `uint256 failureMap` containing the actual failures that have happend.
+In analogy and after an action array with a provided allow-failure map was executed successfully in the DAO, the `execute` function returns a corresponding `uint256 failureMap` containing the actual failures that have happened.
 If all actions succeeded, the value `uint256(0)` will be returned.
 If the third action failed, for example, because the NFT was already sold or the DAO had not enough DAI, a failure map value `uint256(4)` is returned